llllllllll/c-extension-tutorial/tutorial/source/writing-a-function.rst

 .. note::

-   Right now we are ignoring the fact that ``n`` might not actually be a :ctype:`PyLongObject*`.
+   Right now we are ignoring the fact that ``n`` might not actually be a :c:type:`PyLongObject*`.
 We will get to error handling later.

 Creating a Python Callable Object
 ---------------------------------